adamjarling/daredevil-pedals-netlify-cms/src/pages/index.md

-    Boost, Drive, Delay, Fuzz, and the infamous Atomic Cocked Wah...are all born from the experience of almost 20 years as a touring musician and recording at least a dozen albums.
+    Boost, Drive, Delay, Fuzz, and the infamous Atomic Cocked Wah...are all born from the experience of almost 20 years as a touring musician and recording over a dozen albums.
 Daredevil is the quest for tones blasting inside his brain.
 Boasting high build quality, great customer service, and a dedication to real deal rock n roll... this is the brand of the pros, beginners, and everyone in between.
   title: Hand Made Quality Effects Pedals Built in Chicago